Malfoy/NIQKI/README.md

 # NIQKI
-NIQKI stand for Next Index to Query _K_-mer Intersection using HyperMinhash, NIQKI is an alignment-free and reference-free software which allows to index a large collection of similar genomes.
-NIQKI can also be applied to reads from unassembled genomes.
+NIQKI stand for Next Index to Query _K_-mer Intersection.

+NIQKI is an sketch based software (similar to Mash or Dashing) which can index the largest sequence collections.

+Once the sketch index built, NIQKI can compare  query sequences to indexed sequences and output matches above given threshold.

+Using inversed indexes and well designed fingerprint NIQKI can be order of magnitudes faster on large instances than concurent approaches with comparable precision and memory usage.

 Documentation
 -------------

 Usage: `niqki [options]`

-1. Genomes list :
+1. Indexing  :

-    `--list`, `-l <file>`             Use the content of the given (raw formatted)
+`--index`, `-I <file>`             Input file of files to Index.

 Example:

-        niqki --list my_genomes.txt
+    niqki --index my_genomes.txt

-2. Change k-mer and HyperMinhash size

-    `--kmer`, `-k <int>`         Set the value of paramter k to the given value.

-    `--w-size`, `-w <int>`       Set the value of parameter w to the given value.
+`--indexlines,`, `-i <file>`             Input fa/fq where each line is a separate entry to Index.

 Example:

-        niqki --kmer 30 or -k 30
-        niqki --w-size 8 or -w 8

-3. Optional usage :
+    niqki --indexlines my_genomes.fa

+2. Query  :

+`--query,`, `-Q <file>`             Input file of files to Query.

+Example:

+    niqki --query my_genomes.txt

+`--querylines,`, `-q <file>`             Input fa/fq where each line is a separate entry to Query.

+Example:

+    niqki --indexlines my_genomes.fa

+3. Change sketch parameters

+`--kmer`, `-K <int>`         Kmer size (31).

+`--sketch,`, `-S <int>`        Set sketch size to 2^S (15).

+4. Change sketch advanced parameters

+`--word`, `-W <int>`                  Fingerprint size (12).
+Modify with caution, larger fingerprints enable queries with less false positive but increase
+                                    EXPONENTIALY the overhead as the index count S*2^W cells.

+`--Genomes_sizes`, `-G <int>`         Rought expectation of the genome sizes.

+`--HHL`, `-H <int>`                   Size of the hyperloglog section (4).
+Modify with caution and prefer to use -G.

+5. Change output

+`--output`, `-O <filename>`           Output file (niqkiOutput.gz)

+`--minjac`, `-J <int> `               Minimal jaccard Index to report (0.1).

+`--pretty`, `-P`                       Print a human-readable outfile.
+By default the outfile is in binary.

+6. Other usage:

+`--dumpv`, `-D <filename>`             Dump the current index to the given file.

+`--load`, `-L <filename>`             Load an index to the given file.

+`--indexdownload`, `-Iddl <filename>` Get a list of NCBI accesion to download and to put it in the index (experimental).
+This this post to get such a list  https://www.ncbi.nlm.nih.gov/genome/doc/ftpfaq/#allcomplete

-    `--query`, `-Q <file>`        Search the given `<file>` in the index and print the genomes distance with this sequence.
+`--matrix`  , `-M <filename>`            Index the inout file of file, query the index against itself and output the corresponging matrix distance

-    `--output`, `-o <pattern>`

-    Examples:

-        niqki --list my_genomes.txt --query my_genomes.txt
-        niqki --list my_genomes.txt --output /tmp/outPutNiqki

-4. Other usage:
+`--logo`                           Print ASCII art logo, then exit.

 `--help`, `-h`                    Print usage and exit.

 Installation